Area 8G Interplay Guidelines

 FIFA, AYSO Rules and Regulations, and all area guidelines and directives are to be adhered to during all Area 8G interplay games.
 For interplay games, these guidelines supersede regional rules.

-For U-10 the goal keeper may not punt the ball.
+Deleted 7-14-2020 For U-10 the goal keeper may not punt the ball.
 They will throw or roll the ball to a team mate who behind the “build-out line”.
-The Keeper can place the ball on the ground and kick it.
-However, the moment the ball is placed on the ground the ball is in play.

-The “build-out line” is a line that will be is added across the field between the top of the penalty line and the halfway line.
+Deleted 7-14-2020 The “build-out line” is a line that will be is added across the field between the top of the penalty line and the halfway line.
 The new line will cut the field into about three parts.
 In the middle 1/3 of the field players will not be offside.
-Color of the line is Blue or any color the region may choose.
-Disks may be used instead of a line.

 Playground Soccer for players 3 and 4 years old is for learning fundamental motor skills using soccer as theme.
 A soccer ball can be used but competition in training or match play of any kind is not allowed.